 There is an important trend of increasing collaboration between Naturopathic Medicine and conventional medical schools and research institutions.
 Naturopathic Doctors have been invited to sit on various committees organized under Health Canada.
 Naturopathic Doctors also works as individual researchers in institutions and in their private practice.
 At Lakeside, our NDs are committed to ensuring that all treatments recommended to patients are rooted in evidence-based medicine, as well as individualized to each patient.

-Meet your practitioners Dr. Jessica Liu, Dr. Lisa Adams, Dr. James Yoon
+Meet your practitioners Dr. Jessica Liu, Dr. Lisa Adams, Dr. Caroline Lewis

 Dr. Jessica Liu, BSc (Hon), ND